AbhinandanS4/Credit-Card-Fraud-Detection-Anomaly-Detection-/readme.txt

 PCA (Principal Component Analysis): for dimensionality reduction.

 Isolation Forest & Local Outlier Factor: for anomaly/outlier detection.
+6. Unsupervised Learning
+Understanding how to detect patterns in data without labeled outcomes.

+Applying clustering and anomaly detection techniques.

+Evaluating models that learn from inherent data structure instead of target labels.

-6. Basic Statistics and Linear Algebra
+7. Basic Statistics and Linear Algebra
-Understanding data distributions, variance, and eigenvectors (for PCA).
+Concepts like mean, standard deviation, covariance, and eigenvalues (for PCA understanding).